NandhiniRam2005/CS3500-NandhiniRam-Spreadsheet/SpreadsheetTests/README.md

 None.

 # Assignment Specific Topics
-This assignment project is a tester class bla bla...
+This assignment project is a MS unit tester class for the Spreadsheet class.

 # Consulted Peers: